deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-If we were to build our application directly without modifying the main package (which is the consumer of the singers package), we will receive the below error:
+If we were to build our application directly without modifying the main package (which is the consumer of the singers package), we would see the following error:

 ```
 ➜  go-package-scope go build main.go